-In this review, guest contributor and fellow astrophotographer Jordan Watke takes an in-depth look at the ultra wide angle Laowa 15mm f/2 FE Zero-D lens for full-frame E-mount Sony mirrorless cameras.
-This mid-range manual-focus lens is the fastest native 15mm lens for Sony E-mount.
-Let’s put it to the test for astrophotography.
+In this review, guest contributor and fellow astrophotographer Jordan Watke shares some beautiful images and takes an in-depth look at Sony’s high quality wide-angle zoom for full-frame E-mount Sony mirrorless cameras.

 In this review, we put the new full-frame Rokinon 20mm f/1.8 to the test in Joshua Tree National Park, California.

 Continue reading “Rokinon 20mm f/1.8 Astrophotography Review: Joshua Tree National Park”

 In this review, we take a look at the ultra wide-angle Zeiss Batis 18mm f/2.8 for full-frame E-mount Sony cameras.
 This premium ultra wide-angle lens is one of the widest f/2.8 prime lenses available natively for the a7 series of cameras.

 We love fast wide-angle primes for astrophotography, so the Batis 18mm quickly jumped to the top of our list of most desirable lenses to test.
 We push the low-light limits of the Batis 18mm to capture nightscapes around the world in California, New Zealand and Australia.

 In this review we take a look at Sony’s Zeiss-branded full-frame 55mm f/1.8.
 It’s one of the more expensive 50mm-ish primes available for any camera system and is highly regarded for its sharpness.
 Let’s see how it handles astrophotography.